 We sell breeding stock of these breeds so if you are interested in starting your flock of Boreray, North Ronaldsay and / or Shetland sheep, please do get in touch and we will be happy to help.

 Did you know that Marlfield Farm is also home to LambWatch which has been live streaming life "down on the farm" since 2008.
+You can also view our webcam here.
 We are also pleased to offer primitive and rare breed wool products for sale, including fleece and yarn, at Marlfield Yarn.
 We are also producers of traditional meadow hay.